 In India, old, rather than new, manufacturing industries caused concern.
 British colonial officials strove to strangle local gun-manufacture and block Indian access to British gun-making knowledge.
 They did so out of an understanding that arms-making lay at the heart of industrial progress.
 The result was South Asian dependence on British guns, fuelling Britain’s industrial take-off while undercutting India’s industrial potential.

 Eighteenth-century Britons perceived the connection between war manufacturing and industrial development, especially in the West Midlands.
 In a 1752 petition, the West Midlands town of Birmingham boasted that ‘above 20,000 Hands’ were employed ‘in useful Manufactures, … greatly serviceable to the Government’.
-In 1795-96, an influential and powerful Quaker gun-maker of the town explained to his concerned fellow friends that there was no industrial work that did not in some way contribute to war.
+In 1795-96, an influential and powerful Quaker gun-maker of the town explained to his concerned fellow Quakers that there was no industrial work that did not in some way contribute to war.

 Intensifying European involvement in Indian conflicts heightened demand for weapons

 During the long wars against France unfolding then, military contracting dominated the town.
 The Ordnance Office took control of the arms industry, monopolising its output.
 From 1804 to 1815, Birmingham produced 7,660,229 arms and components.
 The town worked to quash any legislation threatening the gun trade.
 Townspeople knew that injury to arms manufactures would damage the entire West Midlands region, throwing a ‘considerable … portion of its population’ out of employment.
 The industrial downturn after the wars in 1815 confirmed their view.
 As late as 1857, opponents challenged John Bright’s parliamentary election bid on the grounds that his pacifism fit awkwardly in a town whose economy depended on the ‘paraphernalia of military metallic supplies’.